benOesing/chaos-recipe-overlay/README.md

 # Fork
-This is a fork that tries to automatically  update a prefered loot filter to safe space and time, while collecting sets for the chaos recipe.
+This is a fork for the game Path of Exile.
+The program tries to automatically update a prefered loot filter to safe space and time, while collecting sets for the chaos recipe.

 ![image](example.png?raw=true)